School Years, Ages 6 to 18 (1965-1977)

-I was clueless about my future.
-I didn't know about politics and society like some of the other kids such as the Ledbetters (who had leadership in their genes), who asserted themselves in school politics and journalism and had a politician father and mother.
+But back in high school, even after all the discussions about the future in Science Fiction class, I was still not clear at all about my future.
+I didn't know about politics and society like some of the other kids such as the Ledbetters (Jeff had a brother Grainger but he was much lower profile than Jeff), who asserted themselves in school politics and journalism and had a politician father.
+I also felt that there were certain expectations of them, which in a way I felt sorry for them about, the pressures and scrutiny, moreso for Grainger.
 I couldn't engage in debates because I didn't know the issues well enough, and it was better to stay quiet than make a fool of myself by opening my mouth.
 Some people pushed me to get involved in politics, but I shied away from politics altogether.

 In retrospect, I wish I'd followed others' encouragements to get more involved in the issues and with the political people of my age the time, at least socially, though mainly for better personal and intellectual development.
 Nevertheless, I still try not to get sucked into politics, and pick my battles carefully.